iamgodot/CAO/README.md

   - Use `Open new chat` command to create a new chat note
   - Optionally, there's `Add/Reset chat options` for customization
   - For replies, fire up `Get response`(you may want a hot key for this, such as **Cmd/Ctrl + .**)
-  - Next time, use `Open last chat` to resume last conversation
+  - Next time, use `Open last chat` to resume last conversation or `Select chat` to select a history chat

 Here're the available chat options with example values to set in the front matter: